seungwoo-stat/south-korea-election/README.md

 Election results in South Korea (Republic of Korea), for compositional data analysis.

-Invalid and blank ballots (무효표, 기권표) are omitted from the data.

 Number of blank ballots refers to the number of voters who did not vote, even though they have voting rights.

 - e.g. those who did not come to the polling station — blank ballot count